 how to be more feminine as a black woman

-So, we came upon a TikTok video that caught our attention.
+So, this TikTok video caught our attention.
 I’ll leave the link here .

-And in the video, a group of black women and men were discussing femininity.
+In the video, a small panel of black women and men were discussing femininity.

 One of the women said, “There’s no way I can know how to be feminine when I’ve been robbed of the man that is supposed to cater to my feminine being.”